 Churchill offers traditional refinances for borrowers who may be interested in:

 Cash-out refinances are also another available financing option.

-Churchill’s “No Score” loan is designed for buyers without a traditional credit history and who may not qualify for a standard mortgage.
+Churchill’s “no score” loan is designed for buyers without a traditional credit history and who may not qualify for a standard mortgage.
 Applicants provide proof of a positive payment history for at least four alternative credit accounts.
-Examples include:

 - Child care payments

 - Insurance bills